Celebrating Women in Sports: Entrepreneurs Who Lead The Way

 • Made a key connection within a target market

-“I think all who attended enjoyed it, felt valued, had a chance to share their brilliance with each other and made new connections.”
+“All who attended felt valued, had a chance to share their brilliance with each other and made new connections.”

 —Lani Basa, Founder of The BWC & The Circle Community (TCC)